One-Pot Thai Coconut Curry Turkey Soup

 Not included in your delivery

 • Wash and dry produce. • Core, deseed, and dice bell pepper into ½-inch pieces.
 Peel sweet potato if desired, then dice into ½-inch pieces.
 Peel and grate or mince garlic and ginger.
-Halve, peel, and finely dice half the onion (whole onion for 4 servings).
-Zest and quarter lime. • In a small bowl, combine cornstarch with 1 TBSP water (2 TBSP for 4).
-Set aside.
+Trim and thinly slice scallions, separating whites from greens.
+Zest and quarter lime. • Place cornstarch and 1 TBSP water (2 TBSP for 4 servings) in a small bowl.
+Stir slurry to combine.

 • Heat a drizzle of oil in a large pot over medium-high heat.
 Add bell pepper and sweet potato; season with ¼ tsp salt (½ tsp for 4 servings) and pepper.
 Cook, stirring occasionally, until lightly browned, 4-6 minutes. • Transfer to a plate.

-• Heat a drizzle of oil in same pot over medium-high heat.
-Add garlic, ginger, and onion.
+• Heat another drizzle of oil in same pot over medium-high heat.
+Add garlic, ginger, and scallion whites.
 Cook, stirring, until fragrant, 1-2 minutes.

 • Add turkey* to pot with aromatics.
 Cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes.
 Season with curry powder, ¼ tsp salt (½ tsp for 4 servings), and pepper.

-• Thoroughly shake coconut milk in container before opening. • Transfer veggies to pot with turkey mixture.
-(TIP: If cornstarch in mixture has settled, give it another stir now.)
-Stir in stock concentrates, cornstarch mixture, coconut milk, chili sauce, 1½ cups water (3 cups for 4 servings), and 1 TBSP sugar (2 TBSP for 4).
-Bring to a boil, then reduce to a low simmer.
+• Thoroughly shake coconut milk in container before opening. • Return cooked veggies to pot with turkey mixture.
+(TIP: If cornstarch in slurry has settled, give it another stir now.)
+Stir in stock concentrates, cornstarch slurry, coconut milk, chili sauce, 1½ cups water (3 cups for 4 servings), and 2 tsp sugar (4 tsp for 4). • Bring to a boil, then reduce to a low simmer.
 Cook until flavors meld and sweet potato is tender, 4-5 minutes.
 TIP: If soup seems too thick, add more water a splash at a time as needed.

 • Stir juice from two lime wedges (four wedges for 4 servings) into soup.
 Season with salt and pepper to taste. • Divide between bowls.
-Garnish with lime zest to taste.
+Garnish with scallion greens and lime zest to taste.
 Serve with any remaining lime wedges on the side.

 Ground Turkey is fully cooked when internal temperature reaches 165°.